jamf/jamfprotect/README.md

 More information on Analytics can be found [here](https://docs.jamf.com/jamf-protect/documentation/Analytics.html).

+### Device Controls

+Jamf Protect allows control over the behavior of removable storage media.
+In certain situations, you might want to also impose restrictions using MDM.
+Examples of how to do this can be found in the provided repository.

+### JSON Samples and Schemas

+Jamf Protect can be configured to send or stream data to third-party storage solutions.
+This repository contains examples and schemas for events related to Jamf Protect.

+### Helper Tools

+This repository contains scripts and resources that can help delivering the best possible implementation of Jamf Protect.

 ### Unified Log Filters

 Unified Log filter predicates to streamline rich system, user, application and network activity data from endpoints to a nominated Security Information and Event Management (SIEM) or third-party data storage tool.